maxrossello/redmine_app_timesheets/README.md

 Note that if a shared Target Version is used as an Order, its name will be visible with the issues if assigned to issues on foreign projects accessible to further users.

+This option may be removed in future as it is not necessary any more since version 1.4.x.

 ### Order Management

 ![OrderManagement](screenshots/AdministrativeView.png)

-Both global Orders, and Target Versions shared from projects can be enabled or disabled.
+Both global and local Orders can be enabled or disabled.
 Global Orders can be further configured.

 Global Orders can be shared to projects and used with project issues for accounting purposes.
 They are hidden to unprivileged users.